Connecticut Addiction Recovery

-PHP: 25-30 hours of therapy and other treatment-related meetings per week, used to reduce rates of inpatient treatment and is a good option for drug & alcohol abusers unsuccessful with lower levels of care.
+PHP: 25-30 hours of therapy and other treatment-related meetings weekly, implemented to reduce rates of continuous care treatment and could be recommended to drug & alcohol abusers unsuccessful with less intense treatment programs.

-The Cost Associated With Connecticut Drug & Alcohol Treatment And Rehabs That Accept Insurance
+Costs Associated With Connecticut Drug & Alcohol Treatment And Rehabs That Accept Insurance

-Drug & Alcohol Rehab in Connecticut and across the country can be very costly.
-If you have private insurance, most addiction recovery treatment centers will be able to aid you for detox, inpatient, and continuing care.
-If you do not have healthcare coverage], you will be forced to either secure private funding or a state funded/medicaid center.
+Drug & Alcohol Abuse Treatment & Rehabilitation in Connecticut and throughout the U.S. can be very expensive.
+If you have private insurance, most drug & alcohol rehab treatment centers will be able to aid you for detox, inpatient, and continuing care.
+If you are uninsured, you will be forced to either pay yourself or admit to a government funded/medicaid center.

 Most of the major private insurance companies such as Blue Cross Blue Shield, Aetna, United Health, Cigna, and others will cover all types of addiction treatment.
 Whether you have a PPO insurance policy, HMO, medicare or medicaid, give us a call today and we’ll assist in finding the most beneficial Connecticut drug and alcohol rehab center.